 Start by choosing a composting location.
 Look for a level, well-drained area that is close enough to your home to be convenient and accessible.
 It should not be overexposed to wind and not left in direct sunlight.
 The ideal location is sheltered, in partial sunlight and close to a water source.

 Next, set up your composting area.
 Roll out and cut a 10'L x 3'W piece of galvanized chicken wire using wire cutters.
 Fold back 3" of wire at each end of the cut piece to provide a strong, clean edge that will be easy to attach.
 Form a circle with the chicken wire and attach the ends with 5" pieces of easy-to-twist wire.
-For additional support, place three or four wood or metal posts around the inside of the chicken wire circle and pound them firmly into the ground with a hammer.
+For additional support, place three or four wood posts or metal posts around the inside of the chicken wire circle and pound them firmly into the ground with a hammer.
 An ideal compost pile is about 3' wide and at least 3' tall.

 To keep moisture in, line the bottom of the area with two garbage bags.